Asking the Right Questions

 - Create an incident response plan.

 Such recommendations provide enhanced protection and should be quickly adopted if they have not been already.
 However, by neglecting hardware security, none of the above recommendations address the issue of Rogue Devices.
-Without hardware security, the Physical Layer remains uncovered, thus allowing Rogue Devices to go undetected as they operate on this layer-which can result in hardware-based ransomware attacks… Spoofed Peripherals are manipulated on the Physical Layer and impersonate legitimate HIDs, being detected as such by endpoint security software.
-Network Implants go entirely undetected by network security solutions, including NAC, as they sit on the Physical Layer, which such solutions do not cover.
+Without hardware security, the Physical Layer remains uncovered, thus allowing Rogue Devices to go undetected as they operate on this layer-which can result in hardware-based attacks… Spoofed Peripherals are manipulated on the Physical Layer and impersonate legitimate HIDs, being detected as such by endpoint security software.
+Network Implants go entirely undetected by network security solutions, including NAC (Moving Beyond NACs), as they sit on the physical layer, which such solutions do not cover.
 Without hardware security, enterprises are completely exposed to hardware-based ransomware attacks, no matter how many alternative security measures are in place.

-Sepio’s Hardware Access Control (HAC-1) solution provides entities with the Physical Layer coverage they need to obtain complete device visibility and, in doing so, also protects against hardware-based attacks.
-As the leader in Rogue Device Mitigation (RDM), Sepio’s physical layer security solution identifies, detects, and handles all peripherals; no device goes unmanaged.
-HAC-1 uses Physical Layer fingerprinting technology and Machine Learning to calculate a digital fingerprint from the electrical characteristics of all devices and compares them against known fingerprints.
+Provides entities with the Physical Layer coverage they need to obtain complete device visibility and, in doing so, also protects against hardware-based attacks.
+As the leader in Rogue Device Mitigation (RDM), Sepio’s physical layer security solution identifies, detects, and handles all peripherals.
+No device goes unmanaged.
+Sepio’s HAC-1 uses Physical Layer fingerprinting technology and Machine Learning to calculate a digital fingerprint from the electrical characteristics of all devices and compares them against known fingerprints.
 In doing so, HAC-1 can provide organizations with ultimate device visibility and detect vulnerable devices and switches within the infrastructure.

 In addition to the deep visibility layer, a comprehensive policy enforcement mechanism recommends on best practice policy and allows the administrator to define a strict, or more granular, set of rules for the system to enforce.
 When a device breaches the pre-set policy, HAC-1 automatically instigates a mitigation process that instantly blocks unapproved or Rogue hardware.